 - Pass a background check equivalent to that needed for employment in schools or child care centers

 Don’t go on to complete the steps below if you don’t meet the above requirements.

-1. Complete the 40-hour RBT Certification Coursework
+Step 1: Complete the 40-hour RBT Certification Coursework

 The BACB has strict guidelines about the coursework RBT candidates must complete.
 Online training programs, universities, and agencies provide training that covers the RBT 2nd Edition Task List as outlined by the BACB.
 This training must take at least 5 days, but not more than 180 days from start to finish.
 For information about recent changes to the RBT Task List, read our post: Registered Behavior Technician: Complete Guide.